Job & Family Services

 363 West Fairground Street

 E-Mail Us At

-Please Remember Marion County Job & Family Services, Child Support, and OhioMeansJobs - Marion County (Marion Connections Workforce Development), including the Resource Room, will be closed on Monday, May 26 in observance of Memorial Day.
+Please Remember Marion County Job & Family Services, Child Support, and OhioMeansJobs - Marion County, including the Resource Room, will be closed on Monday, September 1st in observance of Labor Day.

 Our hours of operation are 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
 Please check our Agency Calendar for closure dates and other information.

 Marion County Job & Family will be administering the Kicks for Kids project.
 This project will utilize PRC (Prevention, Retention, & Contingency) funds to assist with purchasing school shoes for youth attending Kindergarten through 12th grade.